pupilfirst/wd201-scripts/jest/README.md

 ## Script

-In this lesson, we will learn how to test our JavaScript codebase using `jest` framework.
+In this lesson, we will learn how to test our JavaScript codebase using the `jest` framework.

 > Action: todo open https://jestjs.io/ in browser